 Making sure your employees are motivated and engaged in their work is one of the most important ways to ensure your business stays successful.
 A motivated workforce is a happy workforce, and a happy workforce will help your business grow.
 In this post, we’ll share a checklist you can use of best practices on how to create a motivated team.

 Are you giving them work that matters?

-Most employees these days want to feel that their work truly matters, and that they are making a difference.
-To keep your employees motivated, remind them their work is important, and illustrate exactly how what they’re doing positively impacts the organization.
-In the manufacturing sector, reminding employees that their focus on quality in the manufacturing process is directly attributable to the company’s success.
+Most employees these days want to feel that their work truly matters and that they are making a difference.
+To keep your employees motivated, remind them their work is essential, and illustrate exactly how what they’re doing positively impacts the organization.
+In the manufacturing sector, telling employees that their focus on quality in the manufacturing process is directly attributable to the company’s success.
 Continue reinforcing to your employees they are valued and their work matters to keep up the level of motivation at your company.

 Have you hired motivated individuals?

 Motivating employees starts with the very first decision you make as an employer - the hiring decision!
 Motivation is contagious — so don’t hire people who don’t suit your company culture and don’t care about their work.
 In fact, a study performed by Leadership IQ showed that 93% of employees felt that working with a low performer decreased their productivity.
 Don’t make the mistake of hiring unproductive workers from the get-go!